 The potential significance of this project is threefold.
 Firstly, when the gene is identified, the production of a clinical test both for the early (pre-pregnancy) detection of women at risk and for the actual diagnosis of pre-eclampsia in cases of clinical uncertainty would become feasible.
 Secondly, such a test, in turn, would facilitate early preventive treatment and thereby improve the outcome for mothers and babies.
 Thirdly, the knowledge gained would guide further studies on the causes of pre-eclampsia and aid in the development of new treatments for it.

 The role of placental factors in the development of pre-eclampsia

-Prof Shaun Brennecke, Ms Janet Stevenson, Dr Bill Kalionis
+Prof Shaun Brennecke, Dr Clare Whitehead, Ms Janet Stevenson, Dr Bill Kalionis

 Pre-eclampsia is the most common, serious pregnancy medical disorder of human pregnancy.
 It has a significant impact on the health and wellbeing of mothers and their babies.
 It involves pregnancy-induced maternal hypertension and protein in the urine.
 Its cause is not well understood.
 The aim of this project is to clarify the cellular and molecular mechanisms that result in this pregnancy disorder.
 Evidence indicates that during pre-eclampsia the placenta experiences cellular stress and releases factors into the maternal circulation that cause widespread inflammation.
 This project is investigating the effects of a number of candidate factors on the functions of endothelial cells that line the inside of maternal blood vessels.
 Placental factors that are at increased concentration in maternal blood with pre-eclampsia, and that cause inflammation of maternal endothelial cells, may be targets for future therapeutic interventions to better manage pre-eclamptic pregnancies.